 For 0.05 T and 1 T magnetic field exposure, CNE-2Z cells on coverslips were exposed to magnetic fields for 4 hours, 3 days or 7 days in regular full-sized CO2 cell incubator (Shanghai Boxun, BC-J160S) that has accurate control of temperature (37℃), humidity and CO2 (5%).
 The cell plates were placed right on the top center of the magnets (Neodymium magnet N38, dimension: 5 cm x 5 cm x 5 cm) and the magnetic field intensity measured by a Gauss meter (LakeShore 475 DSP Gaussmeter) showed the magnetic field intensity of 1.07 T (10700 Gs) for the 1 T magnet.
 The sham control group was in the same incubator, around 30-40 cm away from the magnets, where the magnetic field is 0.925 Gs (background magnetic field in the lab was measured to be 0.875± 0.171 Gs and in a separate CO2 cell incubator with no magnets was 0.875± 0.096 Gs).

-For 9 T magnetic field (upward direction) exposure perpendicular to coverslips, 2 ml 1.25 x 105 cells /ml CNE-2Z cells were placed on coverslips in each 35 mm cell culture plates one night ahead to allow the cells to attach.
-On the second day, they were placed in 5% CO2 at 37 ℃ under 9 T SMF for 3 days before they were fixed and stained for analysis.
+For 9 T magnetic field (upward direction) exposure perpendicular to coverslips, 2 ml 5 x 105 cells /ml (4 hours assay) or 2 ml 1.25 x 105 cells /ml (3 days assay) CNE-2Z cells were placed on coverslips in each 35 mm cell culture plates one night ahead to allow the cells to attach.
+On the second day, they were placed in 5% CO2 at 37 ℃ under 9 T SMF for 4 hours (3 hours stable maintenance at 9 T with half hour increase and half hour decrease ) or 3 days before they were fixed and stained for analysis.

 For 27 T magnetic field exposure perpendicular to coverslips, 400 μl 6.25 x 105/ml CNE-2Z cells were placed on coverslips in each 18 mm cell culture plates one night ahead to allow the cells to attach.
 On the second day, they were placed in regular full-sized cell incubator (Control group) or in two high magnetic field biological sample incubation systems.
 One was used as Sham group and the other was 27 T group.
 Then the 27 T group was placed in the center of the 27 T water-cooled magnet (WM4) and the whole cell culture plate was exposed homogeneously to the 27 T magnetic field for 4 hours in total (increasing field for 30 minutes, constant 27 T field for 3 hours and reducing field for 30 minutes).
 For the 3 days post-exposure experiments, cells taken out of the magnet were then maintained in regular full-sized cell incubator for another 3 days before they were taken out and subjected to further analyses.
 The sham group was processed identically.

-For 27 T magnetic field exposure parallel to coverslips, coverslips were cut in half using a glass cutter and 1 x 107 CNE-2Z or RPE1 cells were plated in 100 mm plate one night ahead to allow the cells to attach.
-On the second day, the half coverslips were inserted vertically into the agarose gel pre-plated and solidified on the bottom of 18 mm plates.
-400 μl 1.5% agarose was used for each plate.
-They were placed in regular full-sized cell incubator (Control group) or in two high magnetic field biological sample incubation systems.
+For 1 T, 9 T or 27 T magnetic field exposure parallel to coverslips, coverslips were cut in half using a glass cutter and 1 x 107 CNE-2Z or RPE1 cells were plated in 100 mm plate one night ahead to allow the cells to attach.
+On the second day, the half coverslips were inserted vertically into the agarose gel pre-plated and solidified on the bottom of 35 mm (1 T and 9 T groups) or 18 mm (27 T group) plates.
+1 ml (0.05 T, 1 T and 9 T groups) or 400 μl (27 T group) 1.5% agarose was used for each plate.
+They were placed in regular full-sized cell incubator (Control group), in 1 T, 9 T magnetic field or in two high magnetic field biological sample incubation systems.
 One was Sham group and the other was 27 T group.
 The rest of the experiment was identical to the above mentioned experiments.

 Spindle Measurement